msduketown/sunburst_countermeasures/README.md

 Please review the FireEye blog for additional details on this threat.

 Please note: COSMICGALE and SUPERNOVA signatures and indicators are confirmed to detect malicious files and activity, however they have not been directly associated with the current UNC2452 Solarwinds compromise.
+<sb> Seems SuperNova became Sunburst, so with ASCI.